circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 ## Overview

-There are two kinds of API tokens.
+There are two types of API token you can create within CircleCI.

   1. **Personal**:
   These tokens are used to interact with the CircleCI API